joeswislocki/Joe-Swislocki-user-guide/README.md

 ### Contribution to Strategy
 You have unique perspectives, expertise, and ideas.
 I encourage you to be a rainmaker.
 Look for opportunities beyond your role or function that can impact the business.
 I recommend listening to the following Coaching for Leaders podcast episode to learn more about [moving from caretaker to rainmaker](https://coachingforleaders.com/podcast/390/).

+### Logistics
+I keep my Google calendar current and expect the same from you.
+Please update your calendar to reflect vacation, meetings, training/conferences, or events.
+Please notify me as early as possible for extended time off, i.e. vacation.

+I do not expect you to work on your vacation, work extra hours, or work on weekends.
+I prefer that you recharge.
+The goal is people sustainability and not burnout.
+We need to sustain a pace for the long term (infinite game).
+However, I understand if there is a special circumstance like a system outage.
+I will support you.

+I will not send you emails about work or tasks on the weekend and will not respond to your emails until Monday.
+If there is an emergency, please send me a text message.

+Lastly, please be punctual to meetings.
+Respect everyone’s time.